 Examples of James’ expertise include:

 - acting for a joint venture contractor against a designer in ICC arbitration proceedings in connection with a major metro development in the Middle East.
 Dispute concerns change orders, delay and design issues.
 Value of dispute: several hundred of millions of US dollars;

 - acting on ICC arbitration proceedings by one of China’s largest construction companies against the employer in connection with a major infrastructure works in the Middle East.
 Value of dispute in excess of US$1 billion;

 - acting for a US contractor against the employer in ICC arbitration proceedings in connection with a gas pipeline in the Caribbean.
 Value of dispute in excess of US$100m;

-- assisting on an ICC arbitration in a dispute between a German contractor and the employer in connection with a new waste processing plant in Romania;
+- acting for a German contractor against the employer in ICC arbitration proceedings in connection with a new waste processing plant in Romania;

 - acting for a Pentecostal church in TCC proceedings against a structural engineer and steel works subcontractor following the collapse of the church during construction.
 Value of dispute £2.8m;